H. D. Woodson High School: Early years: 55th & Eads Streets, NE

 The new school opened in 1972 at 55th and Eads Streets NE and was named Howard Dilworth Woodson Senior High School.
 Described as the first high-rise high school in the country, it consisted of a seven-floor tower above a plaza and a ground floor with a greenhouse on the roof, and elevators and escalators that took students and faculty up and down the tower.
 Initially, the building's size and shape ran into obstacles with the planning boards.
 However, H.D.
 Woodson's son, Granville Woodson, the chief of the DCPS buildings department, argued successfully that the size and shape of the new school was precisely the point and made the school the focus of the community by appearing as significant as possible.
 The school resembled a modern office building with a large outside pedestrian plaza, a surface parking lot for 200 vehicles, and a stadium with track, athletic fields, and tennis courts.
 A student contest to create a slogan for the building resulted in the nickname "the tower of power".

 When Woodson finally opened for grades 10 and 11 on September 13, 1972, it was praised as a state-of-the-art campus with a new look, equipment, and specially recruited new teachers.
 Inside the school there were 82 classrooms, an Olympic-sized swimming pool, a large gymnasium, health suite, dance studio, auditorium/theater, and a military armory with ROTC classroom.
-Between 1975-1979 it averaged 1,800 students per year during the day and 380 students per year at the evening community school.
+Between 1975 and 1979 it averaged 1,800 students per year during the day and 380 students per year at the evening community school.
 Students from all quadrants of the city attended the school, which was set up as a "comprehensive" high school, offering both traditional academic and vocational programs, including wood and machine shops, a drafting program, an electrical trade program, a "power mechanics" lab to study jet and rocket engines, extensive home-economics facilities, and a greenhouse.
 Between 1975 and 1979, Woodson had a graduation rate of 95%.

 In 1986, the school held a special dedication ceremony to name its gymnasium after John P. Davis, the school's first boys' basketball coach (1972–82), died in 1984.